 The Illinois Licensure Testing System requires successful completion of this test for admission to any Illinois teacher preparation program and for Licensure.
 A passing score is required for admission to the Teacher Education Program.
 This test assesses reading comprehension, language arts (grammar and writing), and mathematics skills.
-Alternatively, students may earn an acceptable score on the ACT or SAT as described in the Admission to Teacher Education requirements.
-This test should be taken prior to or during enrollment in EDU 510.
+Alternatively, students may earn an acceptable score on the ACT or SAT.
+This test should be taken prior to or during enrollment in EDU 210.